-- 1. To hear and determine all applications, and appeals from students, coming before it as expeditiously as is reasonably possible, having regard to the circumstances of each case and the requirements of natural justice and fairness. - 2.
+- 1. To hear and determine all applications, and appeals from students, coming before it as expeditiously as is reasonably possible, having regard to the circumstances of each case and the requirements of natural justice and fairness.
+The burden of proving that the appeal should be allowed rests on the student and the standard of proof is on the balance of probabilities. - 2.
 To consider all applications to extend the period within which an appeal may be heard, where under any regulation or procedure an appeal is required to be made to the Academic Appeals Board within a specified period. - 3.
 To consider all applications for the Academic Appeals Board to intervene in or alter the workings, or procedures of, a lower committee or panel, where it is felt that those workings or procedures contravene the principles of natural justice, reasonableness or fairness, when applied to the specific case referred to in the application.